At MedExpress, we're open every day with a full medical team and digital X-rays on site, so your broken bone can be examined right away.

 Treatment of Broken Bones

 Your MedExpress medical team will examine the break and order X-rays to determine the extent, type, and exact location of the break as well as the best treatment option and follow-up care.
-A fiberglass splint may be used to help immobilize the break and ensure proper healing.
+A fiberglass splint may be used to help immobilize less severe fractures and ensure that proper healing begins, though MedExpress does not provide casts or plaster for mending.

 To ease discomfort, you can take pain relievers.
 Depending on the severity of the break, you may use over the counter pain relievers (acetaminophen, aspirin, ibuprofen) or may be prescribed a stronger medication.